-Child-on-Child Sexual Violence and Sexual Harrassment
+Child-on-Child Harmful Sexual Behaviour

-Following any report of child-on-child sexual violence or sexual harassment offline or online, schools should follow the general safeguarding principles set out in Keeping children safe in education (KCSIE) - especially Part 5.
+Following any report of child-on-child HSB offline or online, schools should follow the general safeguarding principles set out in Keeping children safe in education (KCSIE) - especially Part 5.
 The designated safeguarding lead (or deputy) is the most appropriate person to advise on the school's initial response.
 Each incident should be considered on a case-by-case basis.
+We have a Trust protocol for such incidents and this is consulted.
+Swale Academies Trust Protocol for Managing Child on Child Harmfu...